jmeis/v2-template/docs/portieris-setup.md

 ```

-***name***: refers to the path to the image registry that we wish to check
+- **name**: refers to the path to the image registry that we wish to check

-***policy***: is the conditions that we which to enforce
+- **policy**: is the conditions, which need to be enforced

-***type***: signedBy requires a signature on the image
+- **type**: `signedBy` requires a signature on the image

-***keySecret***: is a reference to the secret that we set up previously from
-the GPG public key certificate
+- **keySecret**: is a reference to the secret that we set up previously from the GPG public key certificate

-The above steps are all the requirements for setting up Portieris in
-relation to the Compliant template usage.
+The above steps are all the requirements for setting up `Portieris` in relation to the Compliant template usage.

-Portieris can handle multiple signatures from different sources for
+`Portieris` can handle multiple signatures from different sources for example:
-example

 ```yaml
 - name: us.icr.io/team1-namespace/\*